tess-vu/hot-city-heated-calls/Project Report.md

 -   Public Transport
     -   station

-### Built
+### Urban Built and Spatial Data

 ## 2.3.
 OLS Regression Model

-OLS regression was used as the foundational statistical model in this study because it provides an interperetable, baseline framework for understanding the linear associations between environmental, socioeconomic, urban morphology, and spatial accessibility characteristics and the dependent variable of heat-related QoL 311 complaints per capita.
+OLS regression was used as the foundational statistical model in this study because it provides an interperatable, baseline framework for understanding the linear associations between environmental, socioeconomic, urban morphology, and spatial accessibility characteristics and the dependent variable of heat-related QoL 311 complaints per capita.

 Separate cross-sectional OLS models were estimated for extreme heat weeks defined as those with at least two extreme heat days, and normal heat weeks defined as those with less than two extreme heat days, with each of the 2,225 observations representing a census tract by week.

 Predictors were structured into three conceptual categories, which were added incrementally to assess the added explanatory value of each predictor block: Environmental Predictors, Socioeconomic Predictors, and Urban Morphology Predictors.

-**Environmental:** NDVI, percent tree canopy, percent impervious surface, and WCR.
+**Urban Environmental Features:** NDVI, percent tree canopy, percent impervious surface, and water cover ratio (WCR).

-**Socioeconomic:** Median income, poverty rate, percent renters, percent limited English, percent bachelor’s or more, and percent non-white.
+**Urban Socioeconomic Features:** Median income, poverty rate, percent renters, percent limited English, percent bachelor’s or more, and percent non-white.

-**Urban Morphology:** AH, BD, distance to the nearest subway station, and 500-meter buffer POI density.
+**Urban Built and Spatial Features:** AH, BD, distance to the nearest subway station, and 500-meter buffer POI density.

 OLS provides a transparent estimation of how predictors correlate with QoL complaint rates, and coefficients can be directly interpreted and compared across extreme versus normal heat conditions, serving as an important reference model before introducing nonlinear ML approaches with Random Forest.
 So, given the behavioral nature of 311 complaint reporting and the noisy, high-frequency variability of QoL calls, relatively low R² values are expected in this domain, consistent with existing literature on 311 data, urban complaints, and human-environment interactions.